markcutajar/cifar-cnns/README.md

 To run the model specified in `run.py` just run `python run.py`.

+The training model can be visualized by running `tensorboard --logdir=tf-log` in the terminal when in the root directory and then open `localhost:6006` in the browser.

 __The cifar-cnns notebook has tests, results and explanations.__

 __Please note this repo is still under construction.__